aarunbala/telecom-challenge/README.md

 ## Data Model
 Data models can also be accessed from the Swagger UI link under Models.
+Simple Data model (white boarded) can be accessed from [here](https://github.com/aarunbala/telecom-challenge/blob/master/src/main/resources/DataModel.jpg)

 ```
 CustomerProfile{
     customerId	string